Dauphin25/workout-planner-django/README.md

 - A __Workout Day__ 🔗 contains multiple __Workout Exercises__ (**One-to-Many**).
 - A __Workout Exercise__ 🔗 references an __Exercise__.

----

-## 📌 User Endpoints

-- `/api/users/register/` – Register a new user.
-- `/api/users/login/` – Obtain JWT tokens for authentication.
-- `/api/users/logout/` – Logout and blacklist refresh token.
-- `/api/profiles/` – Manage user profile (weight, height, lifestyle, etc.).

----

-## 📌 Exercise Endpoints

-- `/api/exercises/` – List, create, update, delete, and search exercises.
-    - Supports filtering by: `difficulty`, `exercise_type`, `equipment`, `target_muscles`.
-    - Supports searching by: `name`, `description`, `equipment`, `instructions`, `tips`.
-    - Supports ordering by: `name`, `difficulty`, `exercise_type`, `created_at`.
-    - List endpoint returns a concise summary; detail endpoint returns full info.
-- `/api/muscles/` – List and retrieve muscle groups and details.

-**Permissions:**
-- Listing and retrieving exercises/muscles is open (`AllowAny`).
-- Creating, updating, and deleting exercises requires authentication (`IsAuthenticated`).

----

-## 📌 Workout Plan Endpoints

-- `/api/workout-plans/` – CRUD for workout plans (title, description, frequency, goal, etc.).
-    - Only authenticated users can access and manage their own plans.
-- `/api/workout-days/` – CRUD for workout days within a plan.
-    - Each day is unique per plan and week day.
-    - Days include focus area, notes, session rating, calories burned, etc.
-- `/api/workout-exercises/` – CRUD for exercises within a workout day.
-    - Each exercise is linked to a workout day and references an exercise.
-    - Includes sets, reps, duration, rest, intensity, tempo, completion, feedback.

-**Permissions:**
-- All workout plan/day/exercise endpoints require authentication (`IsAuthenticated`).
-- Users only see and manage their own plans, days, and exercises.

----

-## 📌 Goal Endpoints

-- `/api/goals/` – CRUD for fitness goals (weight loss, muscle gain, etc.).
-    - Each goal has a name, type, description, duration, status, and feedback.

----

-## 📌 Tracking & Achievements Endpoints

-### Weight Log

-- `/api/weight-logs/` – Track and manage user's weight history.
-    - Fields: `weight_kg`, `bmi`, `body_fat_percent`, `logged_at`, `notes`.
-    - Supports searching by `notes` and ordering by `logged_at`, `weight_kg`, `bmi`.
-    - Only authenticated users can access their own logs.

-### Goal Tracking

-- `/api/goal-trackings/` – Track progress toward specific fitness goals.
-    - Fields: `goal`, `target_value`, `current_value`, `starting_weight`, `ending_weight`, `progress_percent`, `notes`, `is_achieved`, `started_at`, `achieved_at`.
-    - Supports searching by `notes` and ordering by `started_at`, `progress_percent`.
-    - Only authenticated users can access their own goal tracking records.

-### Achievement

-- `/api/achievements/` – Record exercise achievements and milestones.
-    - Fields: `exercise`, `description`, `value`, `achieved_at`, `notes`.
-    - Supports searching by `description`, `notes` and ordering by `achieved_at`, `value`.
-    - Only authenticated users can access their own achievements.

-**Permissions:**
-- All tracking and achievement endpoints require authentication (`IsAuthenticated`).
-- Users only see and manage their own records.

----

-## 🏋️ Guided Workout Mode (Bonus Feature)

-- Real-time workout guidance: next exercise, sets, reps, rest periods.
-- Users can mark exercises as complete and note adjustments.
-- Accessible via `/api/workout-mode/` (see API docs for details).

----

 ```mermaid
 erDiagram